 January 2020 – September 2022

-Surge was delighted to work with New College Lanarkshire students from the BA Acting course in February 2020 to develop brand new acts for our Community Street Theatre project.
+To start the project, Surge worked with New College Lanarkshire students from the BA Acting course in February 2020 to develop brand new acts for our Community Street Theatre project.
 One of these acts – The Turtles – was performed several times by participants during the project and a favourite in many festivals.

 In September 2020 Surge worked with Kayos Theatre Company as part of Galoshans Festival to devise 2 new street theatre pieces from scratch: The Concreatures and The TV Heads.
 The costumes have been made by Scotland-based costume designer Annie Hiner.

 In October 2020 Surge took the Community Street Theatre project to Moray, in partnership with Findhorn Bay Arts.
 We delivered a series of socially distanced workshops during the week and then supported participants to share their acts with the local community in Forres and Findhorn.